 I purchased a phone recently.
-Not only I loved it but guess what?
-I couldn’t set up a sim card installation myself.
+Not only do I love it but guess what?
+I couldn't set up a sim card installation myself.

 I consumed 20 minutes figuring out what to do.

 BOOM!
 It was easy - and - it took me hardly 12 minutes to completely install it.

 Yes, I counted the time.
 This inspired me to write a post and show you exactly how you can install and the SIM card, in less than 12 minutes, as a DIY.
 No strings attached, let's get into it.

 From switching to a different carrier to fitting a SIM to a new phone could be complex, at times.
 Phones are complex, albeit.
 However, this guide will ease your SIM installation tantrums, issues - or - whatsoever.

 So, the installation of a sim is dependent upon the type of phone you have, the model type, the manufacturer, the location, the SIM size.

 For instance, other than iPhones and Galaxy S8, most other phones have their SIM card located behind their battery or next to it.
 The backpack could be removed using your fingernail or anything that doesn't harm your phone.

 What about S8 or iPhones and other latest devices?
 Let's unlock this little mystery.
 You have to peep into a small hole that has a small access tray.
 It is released by pushing in a tool like a paper clip or a similar SIM-eject tool.

 It's easy.
 Let's move on to the kind of SIM card you need.
 SIM cards are allocated to different devices and therefore, it comes in various sizes.